-Then the screen turns black and the words "15 minutes later" appear.
-In the next scene you see MC Hammer sitting on a curb with his head on his hands, in front of the same great villa, next to a sign that says "FORCED AUCTION".
-The spokesman says: »Life catches up with you quickly.
-We're here to help. ”The world is full of people like MC Hammer.
-We have all heard of lottery winners who win millions and are deeply in debt a few years later.
-Or the young professional athlete who lives in a villa for as long as he plays, and under a bridge when his active time is over.
-Or the young rock star, who is a multi-millionaire in his XNUMXs and is looking for a job in his XNUMXs.
-Or the rapper who peddles financial services that he had probably used long ago when he lost his money.
+Then the screen goes black and the words "15 minutes later" are displayed.
+In the next scene you can see MC Hammer sitting on a curb, his head in his hands, in front of the same great villa, next to a sign that says "ZWANGSVERAUIGERT".
+The speaker says, “Life is catching up with you quickly.
+We're here to help. «The world is full of people like MC Hammer.
+We have all heard of lottery winners who win millions and then a few years later are deeply in debt.
+Or about the young professional athlete who lives in a villa as long as he plays and under a bridge when his active days are over.
+Or the young rock star who is a multimillionaire in his twenties and looking for a job in his thirties.
+Or the rapper who peddles on financial services that he had probably been using long ago when he lost his money.

 Money doesn't solve money problems: 3 examples

 Money alone doesn't solve your money problems.
 Therefore, poor people's money problems cannot be solved by giving them money.
 In many cases, the problem only lasts longer and creates more poor people.
 Take the idea of social assistance, for example.
 From the Great Depression until 1996, the United States government guaranteed money to the nation's poor regardless of personal circumstances.